sandboxie-plus/sandboxie-docs/Content/SandboxHierarchy.md

 Sandboxie creates the hive file in the sandbox folder, as the files _RegHive_ and _RegHive.LOG_.
 This hive is mounted (or in other words, loaded into the registry) when a sandboxed program starts.
 The hive is unmounted when all sandboxed programs end.

-The sandboxed hive has the following position and structure within the global struture of the Windows registry.
+The sandboxed hive has the following position and structure within the global structure of the Windows registry.
 ```
  .
 HKEY_USERS
  . .
 KeyRootPath